marove2000/SawToothOrgan/README.md

 | 1        | RV6         | 25k Ohm Potentiometer |                                 |
 | 1        | SW1         | Push Button           |                                 |
 | 1        |             | PCB                   |                                 |
+* You have to adjust R6 for the Speaker!
+82 Ohm suits for 8 Ohm to 50 Ohm Speaker.
+A 100 Ohm speaker needs 0 Ohm.

 ### Manual
 You can find the manual and pictures of every step here: https://github.com/Binary-Kitchen/SolderingTutorial